LuxciumProject/pop-n-lock-theme-vscode/README.md

 [![Preview of the IDE with Pop N’ Lock Theme](https://raw.githubusercontent.com/luxcium/pop-n-lock-theme-vscode/master/images/v3.11.1/TypeScript.png) [Click to enlarge the image] (v3.11.1)](https://raw.githubusercontent.com/luxcium/pop-n-lock-theme-vscode/master/images/v3.11.1/TypeScript.png)

 ### **You will be impressed how intutive it is when you will discover how each colour has its purpose**

-This theme is based on the designs of Hedinne's Popping And Locking a theme with vivid colours that capture your attention but are easy on your eyes.
+This theme is based on the designs of Hedinne's *Popping And Locking* a theme with vivid colours, they capture your attention but are easy on your eyes.
 His theme originally based on VS Dark+, Gruvbox Dark and One Dark has changed a lot since.
-It is designed with TypeScript syntax’s and web languages grammar in mind (TypeScript, Javascript, HTML, JSON, YAML, CSS, React's JSX/TSX and more in development).
+It is designed with TypeScript grammar and web languages syntax in mind like HTML & CSS (Also includes support for JavaScript, JSON, YAML, React's JSX/TSX and more to come).

 ## **Make sure to set encoding of your config file to utf8**